Student writes in an English class at Methodist University

 Prerequisite: ENG 1040

-Offered: Fall or Spring
+Offered: fall or spring

-ENG 2420 LOVE IN LITERATURE (3 credits)
+ENG 2420 LOVE IN LITERATURE (3)

 Love is a common condition of humanity across time and culture.
 How we love; who we love; what love is; are questions that concern all people.
 This course explores love in its many forms: romantic, familial, companionate, etc. across multiple time periods, languages and/or cultures.
 A variety of texts, including poetry, short fiction, novels, drama, essays, non-fiction, and/or film and television may be included.